mcollier/azure_dts_demo/README.md

 # Azure Durable Task Scheduler Demo

-:warning: This is an imcomplete sample & exploratory project.
+:warning: This is an incomplete sample & exploratory project.
 Proceed with caution. :warning:

 <!-- // "type": "AzureStorage" -->